capstoneFA2025/FEMA-Recommender/README.md

 * MODEL NOTEBOOKS

 ### Obtaining the data files
-JOE'S NOTEBOOKS ARE USING A PARQUET VERSION INSTEAD OF CSV BUT MAYBE THIS SHOULD CHANGE?
+IS ANYONE USING CSV FILES INSTEAD OF PARQUET?

 A makefile is provided that will download the necessary datasets and save them to the correct folders.
 After cloning the main branch of this repo, run the following command: